-Whether you are a first timer or have been here for the previous 32 festivals, arriving at a huge music festival can be intimidating.
+Whether you are a first timer or have been coming since 1988, arriving at a huge music festival can be intimidating.
 Below is some information and helpful hints that will help in planning a great weekend.

-- The MerleFest app will help you plan your entire 4 days of music.
-Download it before you get here.
-It will be available in your App Store by March.
+The MerleFest app will help you plan your entire 4 days of music.
+Download it before you get here using the links below.

 Drive Time: ~ 45 minutes.
 Take NC 18 North until it intersects with NC Hwy 16.
 Turn left at intersection.
 Go approximately 5 miles and get on US 421 North towards Boone.
 Take Exit 286B (Wilkes Community College exit).
 Take left off exit and follow signs for festival parking.

 Drive Time: ~ 1 hour.
 Take Hwy 421 North toward Wilkesboro.
 Go approximately 50 miles and take Exit 286B (Wilkes Community College exit) off US 421.
 Take left off exit and follow festival signs for parking.

 Drive Time: ~ 2 hours.
 Take Interstate 77 North for 72 miles, take Exit 73B onto US 421 North for 23 miles, take Exit 286B (Wilkes Community College exit) off US 421.
 Take left off exit and follow festival signs for parking.